Plumsail/forms-docs/source/how-to/root-folder.rst

 This can be useful when you want to separate items by folders or when working with Document sets, for example.
 Root Folder can also be used in conjuction with both CAML and Lookup filtering.

+Read more about properties and events in :ref:`javascript-listorlibrary` JavaScript documentation.

 *Important note!* You cannot create new folders with List or Library control, it only uses existing folders.
 If you need to create New Folder, use MS Flow instead.

 Set Root Folder